Leadership

 Why Are We Ignoring The Need For Strategically Flexible Leadership?

-Reading Time: 3 minutes Since early 2020, all of the focus about flexible work seems to be on what arrangements need to be made for workers to get things done, and not on how they need to be led.
+Since early 2020, all of the focus about flexible work seems to be on what arrangements need to be made for workers to get things done, and not on how they need to be led.
 That needs to change.
 Here I introduce an approach I have called Strategically Flexible Leadership, which I believe addresses the

 Why Are We Ignoring The Need For Strategically Flexible Leadership?
 Read More »